keshavbasanwal/myBookLibrary/README.md

 - The Brothers Karamazov by Fyodor Dostoevsky
 - Mind Children: The Future of Robot and Human Intelligence by Hans Moravec

+### books I need to read to become a better programmer
+- JavaScript: The Good Parts by Douglas Crockford

 ### recommendations by Siddharth
 - Sapiens: A Brief History of Humankind by Yuval Noah Harari
 - Freedom from the Known by Jiddu Krishnamurti